 • coordination of foreign policy activities;

-• cooperation in the formation and development of a common economic space, customs policy;
+• cooperation in the formation and development of a common economic space and customs policy;

-• cooperation in the development of transport and communications systems;
+• cooperation in the development of transport and communication systems;

 • issues of social and migration policy;